apiato/documentation/docs/main-components/requests.md

 ## Storing Data on the Request {#storing-data-on-the-request}

-During the Request life-cycle you may want to store some data on the request object and pass it to other SubActions (or maybe if you prefer to Tasks).
+During the Request life-cycle you may want to store some data on the request object and pass it to other SubActions (or Tasks).

 To store some data on the request use: